Small Business Insurance: 5 Things to Consider

 Manually Quoted Small Business Insurance

-As mentioned, small business insurance is manually quoted.
-What this means is you can’t get an instant business insurance quote, like you can with auto and home insurance.
+Small business insurance is manually quoted.
+What this means is you can’t get an instant quote as you can with auto and home insurance.

-The process Surex brokers use for getting a small business insurance quote is:
+The process Surex uses for getting a small business insurance quote is as follows: